ganbarodigital/go_scriptish/README.md

 ## Sources

-Sources get data from outside the pipeline, and write it into the pipeline's stdout.
+Sources get data from outside the pipeline, and write it into the pipeline's `Stdout`.

 Every pipeline normally begins with a source, and is then followed by one or more [filters](#filters).

 ### CatFile()

-`CatFile()` writes the contents of a file to the pipeline's stdout.
+`CatFile()` writes the contents of a file to the pipeline's `Stdout`.

 ```go
 result, err := scriptish.NewPipeline(